-KEY POINTS FOR

-TROUBLE FREE USE OF

-YOUR AQUARIUSTM HOME
+KEY POINTS FOR TROUBLE FREE USE OF YOUR AQUARIUSTM HOME COMPUTER SYSTEM

-COMPUTER SYSTEM

 1. Place Aquarius on a flat, sturdy surface, so the air vents on the bottom can do their job.
 Do not place ON CARPETED SURFACES.
-2. Keep fingers out of the open end of program cartridges and cartridge port(s).
+2. Keep fingers out of the open end of the program cartridges and cartridge port(s).
 3. Never lift Aquarius by any external wires, or by the Mini Expander, or its hand controllers.
 4. Protect both program cartridges and Aquarius from excessive heat.
 5. Always insert cartridge port dust cover when port is not in use.
-6. Turn Aquarius OFF and unplug transformer from the wall outlet when not in use.
+6. Turn Aquarius OFF and disconnect unit from mains when not in use.